ned14/outcome/Readme.md

  - [x] when_all composure.
  - [x] Rename github to Boost.Monad.
  - [x] Replace all BOOST_CONSTEXPR and BOOST_STATIC_CONSTEXPR with constexpr.
- - [ ] Fully Boost.APIBind the library in order to get Boost.AFIO compiling again.
+ - [x] Fully Boost.APIBind the library in order to get Boost.AFIO compiling again.
+ - [x] Rename github once again this time to Boost.Outcome.

 Later:
  - [ ] when_any composure.